 Available birth patch control in the market?

 Ortho Evra is your answer if you are looking for birth patch control.
 A contraceptive skin patch is a combination of female hormones i.e. Ethinyl estradiol and Norelgestromin.
-Norelgestromin prevents release of eggs.
-It also changes the cervical mucus and uterus lining which make impossible for sperm to reach to the uterus and prevents the fertilized egg to attach with uterus.
+Norelgestromin prevents the release of eggs.
+It also changes the cervical mucus and uterus lining which make impossible for sperm to reach the uterus and prevents the fertilized egg to attach with the uterus.
+(5)

 What are the advantages of birth control patch?